xmlking/micro-apps/docs/introduction/gitflow-usage.md

 2. #### Finish up a release

-   When you’re ready to tag the release and merge it back into `master` and `develop` branches, do this:
+   When you’re ready to tag the release and merge it back into `main` and `develop` branches, do this:
     ```bash
     git flow release finish <version-number>
     # Don't forget to push your tags, run